 1. Set Your Contest Goals

-Defining the contest goals and Key Performance Indicators (KPIs) is critical to your contest success.
+Defining the contest goals and Key Performance Indicators (KPIs) are critical to your contest success.
 So, it’s important to dedicate ample time to identifying your goals and KPIs.

 Determine what are you trying to achieve when executing your contest?
 Here are some suggestions: